devcore24/supabash/README.md

 ## 🛠️ The Arsenal

-SupaBash comes pre-configured to orchestrate the following tools.
+Supabash comes pre-configured to orchestrate the following tools.
 The agent manages the installation and execution of these dependencies.

 ### 🔍 Recon & Discovery
 *   **Nmap** (Network mapping & service detection)